 However, machines don’t see it that clear.
-Just by looking in to the words we cannot see the relation between the both companies, therefore the relation between X and Z will be missing.
+Just by looking into the words we cannot see the relation between both companies.
+Therefore the relation between X and Z will be missing.

-Most machine learning softwares are equiped with an algorithm able to detect the link between the businesses, however not all of them are able to provide the type of link as Bitext algorithm is.
+Most machine learning software is equipped with an algorithm able to detect the link between the businesses.
+However, not all of them can provide the type of link as Bitext algorithm does.

 In this first picture, we can see that there is little order in our dataset stock price variation.

--Subject or acquirer is the one that is performing the action: “X corporation is planning to buy Z industries” X is the Subject.
+- Subject or acquirer is the one that is acting: in “X corporation is planning to buy Z industries” X is the Subject.

-Now we can filter out by acquirer and see how the data looks like:
+Now we can filter out by the acquirer and see how the data looks like:

-We can see that all the results line up, and can only see either near 0 variations or negative one.
-This means that the stock price decreased in the month after company announced that it will in the buying side of an acquisition process.
+We can see that all the results line up, and can only see either near 0 variations or negative ones.
+This means that the stock price decreased in the month after the company announced that it would be on the buying side of an acquisition process.

 We can see that the results line up once again, now all the variations in stock price are positive ones.
 Meaning that the stock price increased in the month after it was announced that the company was being acquired.

-These graphs and results confirm that working enriched data allows to better detect patters making it easier to anyone, human or machine to makes sense of text information.
+These graphs and results confirm that working enriched data allows to better detect patterns making it easier for anyone, human or machine, to make sense of text information.